Maaz882/Deep-Check-Net---Chess-Model/README.md

 ---

-## 🙏 Acknowledgements
+## Acknowledgements

 Inspired by:

 * DeepMind's AlphaZero paper

-Built with by Maaz Hasan
+Built by Maaz Hasan